pantryos/pantryos/frontend/README.md

 - Node.js (v18 or higher)
 - npm or yarn
-- The Stok backend server running on `http://localhost:8080`
+- The PantryOS backend server running on `http://localhost:8080`

 ### Installation